2207114/CS220AU-DP-2022/README.md

 - 2022-10-11 Gained an understanding on digital identity and existential risks, got anoverview of assessments and course structure
 - 2022-10-18 Completed Github account and opened folders- index/private/project
 - 2022-10-23 Wrote up notes in private place and then copied and moved some onto my permanent notes so that they are available for me to look over in the future
-- 2022-10-25 Spoke through log with peers to see what stage everyone is up to
+- 2022-10-25 Spoke through log with peers to see what stage everyone is up to/ Download Visual studio code on personal laptop/ Talk over project management and get to know different search engines and tools that can be used

 ## TODO